nguyenxuanhung2304/nvim/README.md

 The files under config will be automatically loaded at the appropriate time, so you don't need to require those files manually.
-**LazyVim** comes with a set of default config files that will be loaded

 You can add your custom plugin specs under `lua/plugins/`.
 All files there will be automatically loaded by [lazy.nvim](https://github.com/folke/lazy.nvim)